ozelen/presentation-app-architecture/PITCHME.md

 ---
 ## AGENDA

-- What is and isn't Architecture <!-- .element: class="fragment" -->
+1. What is and isn't Architecture <!-- .element: class="fragment" -->
-- Application Architecture       <!-- .element: class="fragment" -->
+1. Good and bad Architecture      <!-- .element: class="fragment" -->
-- Practices                      <!-- .element: class="fragment" -->
+1. Anti-patterns and solutions    <!-- .element: class="fragment" -->

+---

+#### Chapter 1

+# What is and isn't Architecture

 ---